-Timothy A. Walton is a fellow at Hudson Institute.
+Timothy A. Walton is a fellow at Hudson Institute, supporting the work of the Center for Defense Concepts and Technology.
 He is an expert in force development, air and missile defense, long-range missiles, and logistics.
 His research and analysis focus on the development of new operational concepts and the assessment of trends in future warfare and Indo-Pacific security dynamics.

 Prior to joining Hudson, Mr. Walton was a research fellow at the Center for Strategic and Budgetary Assessments (CSBA) where he led and contributed to studies and war-games for the U.S. government and its allies on new operational concepts and force planning.